sirion/huePi/README.md

 apt-get install nodejs nodejs-legacy npm
 ```

+YOu can either use the version from this URL: https://github.com/needforspeed/Nodejs-ARM-builder

+I opted for using Arch linux on my pi, which already comes with a working version.

+...or build Node.js yourself on the raspberry pi (which takes really long).

 I had to build nodejs on the pi.
 Do the follwing as root like described on http://elinux.org/Node.js_on_RPi:

 ```sh